IlanaFeldman/ST558-Project-2/lifestyle.md

-The second linear regression model provided below applies a log transformation to the variables `num_imgs` and `self_reference_avg_sharess`, which are extremely skewed to the right even after standardization, to see if this accounts for outliers in the data and puts those variables in an appropriate context.
+The second linear regression model provided below applies a log transformation to the variables `num_imgs` and `self_reference_avg_sharess`, which are extremely skewed to the right even after standardization, to see if this accounts for the outliers in the data and puts those variables in an appropriate context.

 Table 8.
 The predictors in linear regression model 1